santhiya981/vedic_booking_app/README.md

 ---

-## ⏱️ Scope Reductions & Production Enhancements (Time-Constrained)
+## ⏱️ Scope Reductions & Production Enhancements

-To guarantee the delivery of an incredibly polished core application by the 2:00 PM deadline, a few items were deferred to a production roadmap:

 - **Ritual Verification & Completion (Screens 5 & 6):** Due to strict time constraints, the multi-step OTP validation and live timer screens were deferred.
 The application architecture is configured to seamlessly append these presentation states to the existing Bloc layer in a future milestone.
 - **Local Storage Persistence:** State updates currently live directly within the reactive Bloc memory scope for seamless presentation during runtime testing.
 For a production release, an offline client like `Hive`, `Isar`, or `hydrated_bloc` would be injected directly into the `BookingRepository` to preserve status mappings permanently across app restarts.